hypercube-software/Audio-Workshops/site/docs/JavaFX.md

 ⚠️Now back to JavaFX, can Java do the same ?
 Nope.
 So it is impossible to convert the FXML to a Java class and at the same time write a controller which is also this class. **They had to choose one or the other and they choose... the wrong one !**

 ```
 JavaFX does not compile the FXML into a real Java class.
 This is a major design flaw.
 An FXML file does not inherit from a Button or a Window.
 The Controller does.
 Only the controller have a real existence as a Java Class.
 When SceneBuilder load a custom component, it loads a controller which is ALSO a javafx.scene.Node.
 This will cause issues.
 ```

 Entering the **FXMLLoader**: this is the class that try to "fix" this irreconcilable situation.

 `FXMLLoader` operate in two "modes" but only one is really the right one:

-- If you are using `<AnchorPane ...>` as root tag in FXML prepare to pain.
+- If you are using `<AnchorPane ...>` as root tag in FXML prepare for pain.
 Things will never works properly.
 - If you are using `<fx:root type="AnchorPane " ... >` as root tag in FXML things will work properly.
 - I don't even talk about `<fx:include>` which is incompatible with `<fx:root>` syntax.